Electronic discovery: Technology-assisted review

+Maura R. Grossman and Gordon Cormack have defined TAR as:

+A process for Prioritizing or Coding a Collection of Documents using a computerized system that harnesses human judgments of one or more Subject Matter Expert(s) on a smaller set of Documents and then extrapolates those judgments to the remaining Document Collection.
+Some TAR methods use Machine Learning Algorithms to distinguish Relevant from Non-Relevant Documents, based on Training Examples Coded as Relevant or Non-Relevant by the Subject Matter Experts(s), while other TAR methods derive systematic Rules that emulate the expert(s)’ decision-making process.
+TAR processes generally incorporate Statistical Models and/or Sampling techniques to guide the process and to measure overall system effectiveness.

 Convergence with information governance

 Anecdotal evidence for this emerging trend points to the business value of information governance (IG), defined by Gartner as "the specification of decision rights and an accountability framework to encourage desirable behavior in the valuation, creation, storage, use, archival, and deletion of information.
 It includes the processes, roles, standards, and metrics that ensure the effective and efficient use of information in enabling an organization to achieve its goals."

-As compared to eDiscovery, information governance as a discipline is rather new.
-Yet there is traction for convergence. eDiscovery—as a multibillion-dollar industry—is rapidly evolving, ready to embrace optimized solutions that strengthen cybersecurity (for cloud computing).
-Since the early 2000s eDiscovery practitioners have developed skills and techniques that can be applied to information governance.
-Organizations can apply the lessons learned from eDiscovery to accelerate their path forward to a sophisticated information governance framework.
+As compared to eDiscovery, information governance as a discipline is relatively new.
+Yet, there is traction for convergence. eDiscovery—a multi-billion-dollar industry—is rapidly evolving, ready to embrace optimized solutions that strengthen cybersecurity (for cloud computing).
+Since the early 2000s, eDiscovery practitioners have developed skills and techniques that can be applied to information governance.
+Organizations can apply the lessons learned from eDiscovery to accelerate their path to a sophisticated information governance framework.

 The Information Governance Reference Model (IGRM) illustrates the relationship between key stakeholders and the Information Lifecycle and highlights the transparency required to enable effective governance.
-Notably, the updated IGRM v3.0 emphasizes that Privacy & Security Officers are essential stakeholders.
-This topic is addressed in an article entitled "Better Ediscovery: Unified Governance and the IGRM", published by the American Bar Association.
+The updated IGRM v3.0 emphasizes that Privacy & Security Officers are essential stakeholders.
+This topic is addressed in an article entitled "Better Ediscovery: Unified Governance and the IGRM," published by the American Bar Association.